cartheur/ideal/README.md

 # Section 2: An introduction to the sensorimotor paradigm

-The key concept that we want to convey in Section 2 is:
+The key concept to convey in Section 2 is:

 `Focus on sensorimotor interactions rather than separating perception from action.`